Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Cosmological implications

 In contrast, the impact of eccentricity becomes considerably more pronounced for the $w$CDM model.
-Fig.~\ref{fig:wCDM_Q3d} shows the constraints on $(H_0, \Omega_m, w_0)$ in the $w$CDM model from CMB data alone and from the combination of CMB and LISA bright sirens, for initial eccentricities $e_0=0$ and $e_0=0.4$.
+Figure.~\ref{fig:wCDM_Q3d} shows the constraints on $(H_0, \Omega_m, w_0)$ in the $w$CDM model from CMB data alone and from the combination of CMB and LISA bright sirens, for initial eccentricities $e_0=0$ and $e_0=0.4$.
 While CMB data alone cannot tightly constrain all three parameters due to strong degeneracies, the inclusion of bright sirens substantially breaks these degeneracies.
-Moreover, accounting for orbital eccentricity further enhances the constraining power by increasing both the number of bright sirens and the precision of their luminosity-distance measurements.
+Moreover, accounting for orbital eccentricity further enhances the constraining power by increasing both the number of bright siren candidates and the precision of their luminosity-distance measurements.
 Quantitatively, for the $w$CDM model, the relative uncertainty in the Hubble constant decreases from $\varepsilon(H_0)=14.81\%$ for CMB alone to $\varepsilon(H_0)=10.47\%$ for CMB+LISA with $e_0=0$, and further to $\varepsilon(H_0)=5.4\%$ when eccentricity is included.
 Similarly, the relative uncertainty in the matter density parameter improves from $\varepsilon(\Omega_m)=17.83\%$ to $15.52\%$ and $9.67\%$, while the uncertainty in the dark energy equation-of-state parameter decreases from $\varepsilon(w_0)=28.87\%$ to $21.45\%$ and $11.77\%$, respectively.
+We note that our injections assume a $\Lambda$CDM universe ($w=-1$), this choice naturally helps break the degeneracies among $w$CDM parameters, as the data are consistent with a fixed fiducial cosmology.

 These results demonstrate that while $\Lambda$CDM parameters are already well constrained by CMB observations, bright sirens, especially when orbital eccentricity is taken into account, play a crucial role in breaking parameter degeneracies and tightening constraints in extended cosmological models such as $w$CDM.